102-128 East Eighth Avenue & 721 Cumberland Street

 Currently 8th avenue is already very congested and unsafe for people to cross.
 There are vehicles don't even stop at pedestrian controlled lights.
 With this additional 96 new development, the noise and conjection will become even worse.
 How do you address this issue?

-Ladybugbc asked about 1 year ago
+Ladybugbc asked almost 2 years ago

 Thank you for your questions and feedback regarding the project.
 This 55 unit townhouse development application has privately commissioned a small-scale transportation review which has been provided to Transportation Division staff for review.
 The general findings of the review show that the proposed development is estimated to generate a total of 29 vehicle trips in the AM peak hour and 27 vehicle trips in the PM peak hour.
 With the existing single detached dwellings on the site generating 7 and 6 vehicle trips during these periods, respectively, the net change is expected to be 22 and 21 vehicle trips for the AM and PM peak hours.
 This represents an increase of approximately one additional vehicle trip every three minutes on average in the peak hours compared to existing conditions.
 The net increase in vehicle trips is below the City’s typical threshold for triggering a transportation review; however, the applicant still provided the small-scale transportation review.